CyrilBDF/datasciencecoursera/README.md

 # datasciencecoursera
 Course Project

-Hello, my name is Cyril et this is my first repo on GitHub
+Hello, my name is Cyril and this is my first repo on GitHub